Harvey Brooks (bassist): Miles Davis

 Brooks moved east to meet Crosby, Stills & Nash in Sag Harbor, New York.
 Musical and business disagreements caused Brooks and Paul Harris to leave the band and move over to John Sebastian's house to begin pre-production on John B. Sebastian (1970) album.
 The Manhattan sessions to finish the album were produced by Paul Rothchild and recorded at Jerry Ragovoy's Hit Factory.

 After buying a loft in what was to become The Soho section of Greenwich Village Brooks got a call from Jack Gold, vice president of Columbia Records, offering him a job as staff producer.
 He connected with producer Teo Macero, who led him to Miles Davis.
 Brooks contributed to Bitches Brew (1970) and Big Fun (1974).
 On the sessions in August and November 1969, two bassists were used.
 Brooks played electric bass while Dave Holland simultaneously played acoustic bass.

+Other artists

+Brooks played bass on Eric Mercury's Electric Black Man album that was released in 1969.

+Brooks worked with two fellow ex Electric Flag members, trumpeter Marcus Doubleday and guitarist Hoshal Wright, producing the Sweet Apple self-titled album that was released in 1970.
+The album which is in the jazz and funk genre featured the songs, " Power of a Man", " Silly People", "The Act" and " I Can’t Find My Way".